Totnes: Transport

-The A38 passes about 7 mi to the west of Totnes, connected to the town by the A384 from Buckfastleigh and the A385 which continues to Paignton.
+The A38 road passes about 7 mi to the west of Totnes, connected to the town by the A384 from Buckfastleigh and the A385 which continues to Paignton.
 The town also lies on the A381 between Newton Abbot and Salcombe.

-Totnes railway station is situated on the Exeter-to-Plymouth line, and has trains direct to London Paddington, Plymouth and Penzance, and as far north as Aberdeen.
+Totnes railway station is on the Exeter-to-Plymouth line and has trains direct to London Paddington, Plymouth and Penzance, and as far north as Aberdeen.

 Nearby, Totnes (Riverside) railway station is at the southern end of the South Devon Railway Trust which runs tourist steam locomotives along the line that follows the River Dart up to Buckfastleigh.

 Bus services are provided by Stagecoach South West, Tally Ho Coaches and County Bus.
 Totnes also has a town minibus service provided by Bob The Bus.
 Lomax Tours run coach trips from Totnes.

 Since the River Dart is navigable to seagoing boats as far as Totnes, the estuary was used for the import and export of goods from the town until 1995.